 However, Kieran and Elaine are now permanently separated.
 Kieran has moved out of the family home.
-Elaine's household income is now less than the £50,000 threshold and she has reapplied for Child Benefit and should receive the full amount.
+Elaine's household income is now less than the £50,000 threshold and she has reapplied for Child Benefit.

 If you are thinking about leaving an abusive partner, or have recently separated, you may be worried about how you can support yourself, and your children if you have any with you.
 Financial abuse by controlling partners leaves many women experiencing debt.
 The National Debtline on 0808 808 4000 can help or get in touch with your local Citizens Advice Bureau or other voluntary sector advice agencies.
 They may be able to negotiate on your behalf with companies you owe money to.
-Further information is available at womensaid.org.co.uk.
+Further information is available at womensaid.org.uk.